ina-amagami/Unity2Cocos/README.md

 - Support URP material to Cocos material convert. ( If you are using Built-In pipeline, you can convert to URP with the Unity's support. )

-- Map Unity's Built-In assets to Cocos' Built-In assets. (ex.
+- Map Unity's assets to Cocos' assets. (ex.
 Unity's Cube mesh -> Cocos' Box mesh)

-- Map MonoBehaviour script to Cocos' TypeScript.
-(Property migration not supported.)

-- Format directory paths to be web-like.

 ## Under development